syelan34/dxbc2pica/README.md

 - Certain macro functions aren't supported such as `sincos` and `crs`
 - texcoord0w does not exist in HLSL, so texcoord3.x is used instead
 - Some rounding behaviour, for example with `mova`, is different
+- The `lit` instruction isn't currently supported as I'm not entirely sure of the implementation
 - HLSL matrices are column-major by default, but C3D is not.
 You need to specify `row_major` on all matrices in your HLSL code.
-(After further testing I actually have no idea what's going on with matrices, play around with the attributes until matrix multiplication uses `dp3/4` instead of `mad`)
+(After further testing I actually have no idea what's going on with matrices, play around with the attributes until matrix multiplication uses `dp3/4` instead of `mad` which should give the correct result)

 ## Main fixes that this applies:
 - Fixes when uniforms are used in invalid source operand positions